archaeoklammt/DFKV_data_model/linked_art_model.md

 ### Keywords

-Most of the data records are carrying keywords, which were created by the researchers to designate the main topics of the texts they collected.
-The establishing of the thesauri took them a lot of efforts and had been discussed and modified throughout the projects' duration.
+Most of the data records are tagged with keywords created by the researchers to designate the main topics of the texts they collected.
+The creation of the thesauri took them a lot of effort and was discussed and changed throughout the projects without ever achieving satisfactory results.
 The keywords were profoundly altered by the migration of the data in 2004.
-Therefore this keywords are termed as "topics" now.
-Some of the keywords have a label in French and one in German.
-Like stated for the synopsis we refer the topics to the data entry and not the text(s).
+Therefore, these keywords are referred to as "topics" now.
+Some of the keywords have a label in French and in German.
+Like stated for the synopsis we align the topics to the data entry and not to the text(s).

 ---